MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 Post-doctoral researcher in computer science, in the [CLASH](https://www.cl.cam.ac.uk/research/clash/) group at the University of Cambrige.

-Before that, PhD candidate at Inria/University of Nantes in the [Gallinette team](http://gallinette.inria.fr/), under the supervision of [Nicolas Tabareau](http://tabareau.fr).
+Before that, PhD student at Inria/University of Nantes in the [Gallinette team](http://gallinette.inria.fr/), under the supervision of [Nicolas Tabareau](http://tabareau.fr).
 Even before that, studied computer science and mathematics at the [ENS de Lyon](http://www.ens-lyon.fr/DI/).

 My main interests are type theory and proofs assistants, in particular [Coq](https://coq.inria.fr/).